cjmcdonald42/mxMoodle/docs/README.md

     - [blocks/mxschool_dash_signout](/blocks/mxschool_dash_signout/README.md)

 ###### NOTE: v3.2 of all of these plugins have been updated to run on `Moodle 3.9` using the default `Boost` and the expanded `Boost Campus` themes.

+## License
+As Moodle itself, these plugins are provided freely under the [GNU General Public License v3.0](/COPYING.txt).
+© 2018-2021 Middlesex School, 1400 Lowell Rd, Concord MA 01742 All Rights Reserved.

+// Old Code

+Middlesex School is an independent, secondary school following the New England boarding school tradition.
+Learn more at <https://mxschool.edu>.

+Moodle is the world’s open source learning platform.
+Learn more at <https://moodle.org>.

+This project began over a decade ago, and the plugins have been through many iterations, but work on the current version began in 2018.

 ## Contributing
 This project offers a context for students to apply computer science skills to benefit the Middlesex community.
 For information on how to get started working on Moodle plugins for this project see the [getting started guide](/docs/GETTING_STARTED.md).